I Have an F-1 Student Visa and Just Married a Green Card Holder

-The above are examples of the types of calls we get all the time, not just from people who hold student visas, but from the whole range of visa holders, including H-1B, O-1, J-1, E-2, etc. A recent client approached us with the following facts:
+As a marriage green card lawyer in New York, we get these questions every day.
+The above are examples of the types of calls we get not just from people who hold student visas, but from the whole range of visa holders, including H-1B, O-1, J-1, E-2, etc. A recent client approached us with the following facts:

 So how does a student who is unable to maintain their status, navigate this sensitive process?
 Assuming that ICE doesn’t come knocking at their door for being out of status, the following strategies may work—but of course, an attorney should be consulted.